Russian Figure Skating Cup

 The Russian Cup in Figure Skating (Russian Cup - Rostelecom) (Кубок России) is a series of annual All-Russian figure skating competitions among Russian figure skaters, organized by the Figure Skating Federation of Russia.

 The Russian Cup competitions include five stages and the final of the Russian Cup, in which athletes compete in men's and women's single skating, pair figure skating and in ice dancing.

 The most frequent venues of the stages and the Cup Final: Moscow, Kazan, Samara, Perm, as well as Yoshkar-Ola, Sochi and Dmitrov.

-Replacement by The Russian Grand Prix (Гран-при России).
-Currently (Fall 2022) Russian skaters are not allowed to participate in any ISU Championship due an ISU ban.
-Russian stage of the international ISU Grand Prix (named after the same sponsor as the national cup - Rostelecom) was cancelled.
-The same year Russian officials renamed The Russian Cup as The Russian Grand Prix as a "replacement."
+The Russo-Ukrainian war resulted in a ban on Russian skaters competing in any ISU competitions, from the 2022 World Championships through to the end of the 2024-2025 season, after which they were allowed with restrictions.
+As a result, the Russian stage of the international ISU Grand Prix, the Rostelecom Cup (named after the same sponsor as the national cup - Rostelecom), was cancelled.
+The same year, Russian officials renamed The Russian Cup as The Russian Grand Prix as a "replacement."